hideyukiinada/transfer-learning/food101.md

 2. Split the dataset to training, validation and test set

 ## Download the dataset
-Dataset link is available at:
+The dataset is available at:
 https://www.vision.ee.ethz.ch/datasets_extra/food-101/

 Head over to the page, and download the dataset to your local disk.